 “I remember the terrible fears I used to have when I was a child left alone at home for many long hours waiting for the return of my mother.
 At that time I invented rituals for myself to calm my anxieties.
 These rituals consisted of undoing the threads from seams and I wound these threads around parts of my body and other objects.
 Later I began to use my hair instead of thread.”

-The catalogue for the exhibition is available in the bookshop and is published by Bookstorming.
+The catalogue for the exhibition is available in the museum shop and is published by Bookstorming.
 It includes essays by Catherine Grenier, Griselda Pollock and Joanna S. Walker.

 Anderson studied with Christian Boltanski at L’École des Beaux-Arts in Paris and completed an M.A. at Goldsmiths College in London in 2004.
 Recently, Anderson’s work has been shown at Tate Modern, London; Centre Pompidou, Paris; Nichido Contemporary Art, Tokyo; Riso Art Museum, Sicily; National Taiwan Museum, Taipei; Fondation Agnès b, Paris; Riflemaker, London; Busan Biennale, South Korea; Cinémathèque Française, Paris; and All Visual Arts, London.